-Step Action 1 To switch on the test van and supply the control unit with voltage, set the rotary switch 10 on the power module to the "I" position.
-Result: After booting the IPC has been completed, the "Mains on" button 3 lights up.
-2 Press the "Mains on" button 3 on the operating panel to release the software for operation.
-3 Before beginning the measurements, select the connected cable in the MeggerBook Cable log software (see page 68).
+Step Action 1 To switch on the test van and supply the control unit with voltage, press the lit on/off pushbutton 13 on the power module.
+MeggerBook Cable log software (see page 72).
+Before beginning the measurements, select the connected cable in the MeggerBook Cable log software (see page 72).
 For information on operating the MeggerBook Cable log software, please read the corresponding online help.